 Green Demolitions helps people donate their unused or lightly used appliances, bathrooms, fixtures, furniture, kitchens, etc. to this charity.
 They have capability to send crews to dismantle and remove items, and they provide paperwork for charitable tax deductions.
 Likewise people can shop for donated items at this store.

-Big Brothers, Big Sisters of Morris, Bergen & Passaic -
+Big Brothers, Big Sisters of Northern NJ -

 This organization will take working TVs, appliances, radios, clothing and most gently used household items.

 BBBSMBP does not pick up furniture or vehicle donations.
 For vehicle donations,

 including autos, boats, trailers, motorcycles, etc., please call Adessa Impact at 800-710-9145.